Inflect logo

 Natural Disaster Risk

-Nuremberg maintains a safe operational environment with an overall risk score of Low (2.6/10), as of September 2025.
-The risk profile is dominated by manageable hydrological factors rather than seismic or atmospheric threats.
+Nuremberg maintains a safe operational environment with an overall risk score of Low (2.6/10), as of January 2026.
+The risk profile is dominated by manageable hydrological factors rather than seismic threats.

 • River Flood: 7.8 (Moderate).
 This is the primary concern for the area, though most facilities sit outside immediate flood zones.